oldpride/tpsup/python3/lib/tpsup/readme.txt

         test_code = ' 1+1 == 2'
         import tpsup.exectools
         tpsup.exectools.eval_block(test_code, globals(), locals())
+        # the last step pass the caller's namespace (all objects) to the module
     being able to access caller's objects is a double edge sword. it is dangerous because the module could pollute the caller's namespace. it is convenient because the module can access the caller's objects.